SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 # Data-Parallel Multithreaded, Distributed, and Multi-GPU Batching

-DiffEqFlux.jl allows for data-parallel batching optimally on one computer, across an entire compute cluster, and batching along GPUs.
+SciMLSensitivity.jl allows for data-parallel batching optimally on one computer, across an entire compute cluster, and batching along GPUs by performing differentiation of SciML `EnsembleProblem`s.
 This can be done by parallelizing within an ODE solve or between the ODE solves.
 The automatic differentiation tooling is compatible with the parallelism.
 The following examples demonstrate training over a few